 Your wisdom teeth are typically the last to emerge, appearing sometime between the ages of 17-25.
 Unfortunately, this delay in development also increases the likelihood of your wisdom teeth becoming impacted and other oral health problems.
-At Kirkland Premier Dentistry, expert dentist Sheena Gaur, DDS, regularly performs safe, effective wisdom tooth extractions.
+At Kirkland Premier Dentistry, expert dentist Gaurav Sharma, DDS, regularly performs safe, effective wisdom tooth extractions.
 If you’re wondering whether you can benefit from wisdom tooth extraction, call the Kirkland, Washington, office or use the online booking tool to make an appointment today.

 Wisdom teeth, or your third molars, are four teeth located at the very back of your mouth: two on top and two on the bottom.
 Scientists aren’t exactly sure why they come in so late, but it’s thought to be a product of human evolution.